671454/DAT250-exercises/backend/dat250-expass4.md

 ## Screenshot of entities in H2 DB
 To be able to inspect the entities in DB, I had to replace PersistenceConfiguration("polls") setup in PollsTest with my own EntityFactory configured via a persistence.xml file.
-By using this: <property name="jakarta.persistence.jdbc.url" value="jdbc:h2:file:./data/pollsdb"/>, the test class produced a "pollsdb.mv.db" fill which I linked to Intellij's built-in DB viewer.
+By using this:<property name="jakarta.persistence.jdbc.url" value="jdbc:h2:file:./data/pollsdb"/>, the test class produced
+a "pollsdb.mv.db" file which I linked to Intellij's built-in DB viewer.
 The screenshot below shows the expected entities and FKs present in the H2 DB.

 ![img_1.png](img_1.png)